BlinkDL/RWKV-LM/README.md

 kv / k is the memory mechanism.
 The token with high k can be remembered for a long duration, if W is close to 1 in the channel.

-**RWKV v2 is parallelizable because the time-decay of each channel is data-independent (and trainable)**.
-For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV v2 you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.
+**RWKV is parallelizable because the time-decay of each channel is data-independent (and trainable)**.
+For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.

-## RWKV v2+ improvements (not yet uploaded to github. used in the latest 1.5B run)
+## RWKV-3 improvements (not yet uploaded to github. used in the latest 1.5B run)

 Use different trainable TimeMix factors for R / K / V in SA and FF layers.
 Example:
 ```python